 “It was fascinating to see what a person can do when they don’t have a lot to work with,” she says.
 “You know, we’re really spoiled.”

 As a Polar Travel Adviser, Raakhe has long had a great interest in the Polar Regions.
 Her arctic adventure changed her perspective, though.

 “I don’t think I could connect with people the way I do had I not taken these trips,” she says.
 “It looks beautiful in pictures, and you can read about it and watch documentaries and view pictures, but none of it does any justice to the actual experience.
 It’s amazing when you’re talking to another person who’s actually been there and you’re both just so passionately in love with the place!
 You gain a better understanding of the place, but it connects you and changes you, too.”

-Browse the itineraries of Raakhe’s life-changing trip and others like it, with departures as early as this summer and savings of up to 25%:
+Browse the itineraries of Raakhe’s life-changing trip and others like it:

 - Introduction to Spitsbergen: Polar Bear Safari